jenninglim/recursion-schemes-in-DSL/Report/new_report.md

       fmap (f . g) = fmap f . fmap g

 There is one category of particular interest for use, the category of F-algebras.
 Given a category C and an endofunctor F: C -&gt; C then an F-algebra is a tuple (A,f) where A is an object in C and f is a morphism F(A) -&gt; A. The object A is called the *carrier* of the algebra.
+These algebras will form the objects of the category.
+It needs to be coupled with morphisms to form a category, in this case, it is the homomorphism between f-algebras.

-A homomorphism an F-algebra (A,a) to another F-algebra (B,b) is a morphism C(A,B) such that f . a = F(f) . b.
+A homomorphism an f-algebra (A,a) to another F-algebra (B,b) is a morphism C(A,B) such that f . a = F(f) . b.

-{f-algebra forms a category}

 In Haskell, the definition following definition is found in `Control.Functor.Algebra` to corresponds to the idea of an F-algebra.